Leaf-Agriculture/docs/docs/alerts_events.md

 ### Merged File Processing Failed

-Event for when the processing of a merged operations is finished processing but failed in one or more of the processing steps.
+Event for when the processing of a merged operation file is finished processing but failed in one or more of the processing steps.
 This event can be useful for identifying merged files that have failed and are no longer being processed.